I was ordained in Australia in 1980 and again in the UK in 2002.

 Faith can be a significant aspect of one’s identity.
 Changing faith may prompt a reassessment of personal identity, leading to feelings of uncertainty and an identity crisis.

-You may grapple with self-discovery questions, seeking to understand who you are outside the framework of your former faith.
+You may grapple with self-discovery questions as you seek to understand who you are beyond the framework of your former faith.
 Integrating newfound beliefs into a coherent sense of self requires introspection and self-reflection.

 Spiritual Uncertainty

 Transitioning between faiths often involves navigating periods of spiritual uncertainty.
-I questioned my relationship with God, my spiritual journey’s purpose, and existence’s meaning.
-This uncertainty can be disorienting and may require a patient’s exploration of different spiritual practices, philosophies, or guidance from spiritual mentors.
+I questioned my relationship with God, the purpose of my spiritual journey, and the meaning of existence.
+This uncertainty can be disorienting and may require a patient to explore different spiritual practices, philosophies, or seek guidance from spiritual mentors.

-Many years ago, I began to read Church history and learned that the Catholic Church was the very first Church, so in time, I drew much closer to God, deepening my relationship with him.
+Many years ago, I began reading Church history and learned that the Catholic Church was the very first Church, so, in time, I drew much closer to God, deepening my relationship with him.

 Religious Trauma